Zakat Fundraisers: How Your Islamic Organization Can Secure More Donations

 3. Create a Zakat-Only Fundraising Campaign

-With Donorbox, you can reach more donors and give your Zakat fundraisers more impact.
-Islamic donors can quickly and easily pay Zakat in just a few clicks through attractive, secure, and effective donation pages.
+With Donorbox, you can reach more donors and give your zakat fundraisers more impact.
+The ummah can quickly and easily pay zakat in just a few clicks through compelling, secure, and effective donation pages.
 Our donation forms are fully customizable and accessible to all.
-You can easily create a donation form and use the Donorbox-hosted donation page to accept Zakat donations.
+You can easily create a donation form and use a Donorbox-hosted donation page to accept zakat donations.

 Accept Zakat Donations Online

-There’s a great way to give your Zakat-specific fundraising campaign a boost – by turning it into a peer-to-peer campaign.
-Ask your supporters to create their own fundraising pages under your main campaign and reach out to their own networks (those who are eligible) to give Zakat.
-This boosts your campaign outreach, helps you get more donations, and gets you more donors.
+Give your zakat-specific fundraising campaign a boost by turning it into a peer-to-peer campaign.
+Ask your supporters to create their own fundraising pages under your main campaign and reach out to their networks (those who are eligible) to give zakat.
+This boosts your campaign outreach and helps you secure more donations while reaching more donors.

 Donorbox Peer-to-Peer helps you easily turn a simple fundraising campaign into a peer-to-peer one.
-You can invite supporters from the tool to create their own fundraising pages and get donations for your organization.
-See how through the below peer campaign, a supporter is helping International Aid Charity accept Zakat donations.
+You can invite supporters from the tool to create their own fundraising pages and raise donations for your organization.

 Try Donorbox Peer-to-Peer